Adapting Noise to Data: Generative Flows from 1D Processes

-Therefore, as long as we have access to the velocity field associated to our one-dimensional processes, we can \textbf{construct accessible conditional flows for FM}: \begin{enumerate} \item \emph{One-dimensional noise:} Start with a one-dimensional process and an associated absolutely continuous curve $\mu_t$ with $\mu_0=\delta_0$, $0 \in \R$, where you can compute the velocity field $v_t$ in the 1D continuity equation
+In summary, assuming access to the 1D velocities, we can \textbf{construct accessible conditional flows for FM} as follows: \begin{enumerate} \item \emph{One-dimensional noise:} Start with {a 1D process and} an {associated} {curve} $\mu_t$ {with} $\mu_0=\delta_0$, $0 \in \R$ and an accessible velocity field $v_t$ in the 1D continuity equation